Surfer12/treeAssignment/QuickReview.md

 In pre-order traversal, the root node is visited first, followed by the left subtree and then the right subtree.

 The pre-order traversal of a binary tree is useful for creating a copy of the tree, evaluating expressions, and prefix notation in mathematical expressions.
+## Quick Notes on General Binary Tree Traversal and Binary Search Tree Traversal

+### Time Complexity
+- **O(n)** where n is the number of nodes in the binary tree.

+### Space Complexity
+- **O(h)** where h is the height of the binary tree.

+### Searching for a Node
+Searching for a node in a binary tree vs a binary search tree (BST) can be done using pre-order traversal.
+In a binary search tree, the left subtree of a node contains only nodes with keys less than the node's key, and the right subtree contains only nodes with keys greater than the node's key.
+By comparing the key of the current node with the target key, we can decide whether to search in the left or right subtree.

+- If the target key is less than the current node's key, we search in the left subtree.
+- If the target key is greater than the current node's key, we search in the right subtree.

+### Time Complexity in BST
+- If the tree is skewed: **O(n)**
+- If the tree is balanced: **O(log n)**

 Here is an example of pre-order traversal in Java using recursion: